OsomePteLtd/principles/src/frontend.md

    t('invoices:home.hello_world');
    ```

 1. Use only one namespace per repository.
-It helps us to work with Lokalise.
+It helps us to work with the TMS (Translation Management System).

-1. Name of namespace should be unique through all repositories of Osome.
+1. Name of namespace should be unique through all repositories in system.
 It helps us to avoid translation keys conflict.

 ## Miscellaneous